dubsalot/vscode-container-demo/README.md

     -> Open
 ```

-If you 'type code vscode-container-demo' to open the folder on startup, vscode will detect the .devcontainer folder and ask you if you want to open the folder in a container.
-Either way is fine.
+If you type code 'vscode-container-demo' to open the folder on startup, vscode will detect the .devcontainer folder and ask you if you want to open the folder in a container.
+Either way is fine, but be wary of making changes within folder mounted in the container.
+The container [might not realize a file changed](https://forums.docker.com/t/file-system-events-not-correctly-propagating-from-host-to-container/15201).

 # Have Fun and Experiment